 Stage 2: 27 days China to Laos via (hopefully!)
 Tibet along the G219 and Everest base camp, then Lhasa and east along the G318.
 This route is subject to the permission of the Chinese government and mother nature cannot be guaranteed.
 All we can do is apply and keep our fingers crossed.

 Bed and Breakfast accommodation, guides, insurance, temporary Chinese driving licence and all documentation and permits to ride your bike through mainland China.
-Approx £5600.
 Approximate route:

 Stage 3: At this stage I’m not sure of which route we will take in Asia.
 We will either continue in China to Hong Kong, go into Laos->Cambodia and Viet Nam to Hanoi, or into Thailand and Bangkok.
-10 days at approx £75 a day.
+Depending on the route, there will be different permit charges to pay.
+These won’t be insignificant!

 All other expenses at riders own cost.
 These include visas (China≅ £260, Russia ≅ £100), ferry, travel insurance, road insurance (where available, e.g. Kazakhstan), Flight to UK ≅ £450.
 Non UK residents may need an additional visa for Kazakhstan.